-Senior year of high-school is supposed to be a time of coming-of-age and transition; it’s a period of endings and new beginnings, and it usually means college is on the horizon.
+Senior year of high-school is supposed to be a time of coming-of-age and transition.
+It’s a period of endings and new beginnings, and it usually means college is on the horizon.
 For some people, it’s something they’ve been looking forward to for a long time.
 Maybe they’ve been thinking about college since they first heard about “application essays” and “admissions counselors” in middle school.
-For others, even thinking about the end of high school makes their hearts to pound a little harder.
+For others, even thinking about the end of high school makes their hearts pound a little harder.

 Either way, college can be a source of anxiety and stress.

 It’s not easy putting everything you’ve done on a piece of paper and hoping that it looks good enough.
 There’s also a lot of pressure to live up to expectations, both external and internal.

 It all adds up to that queasy feeling that time’s running out.
 Maybe you feel like if you can’t do everything you hoped before the deadline.
 Maybe you feel you can't shake the uncertainty.

 But that’s the fear talking.
 Here are five tips to confront uncertainty in the face of big end-of high school decisions.

 1. Don't Forget to Pray